thatbrguy/nerf-tf2/README.md

 1. Follow the procedure mentioned in the common steps section (section 5.1).
 2. Modify the parameters in the configuration file `nerf/params/config.yaml` as per your requirements.
-3. Run the training script by running the command `python -m nerf.main.eval`
+3. Run the evaluation script by running the command `python -m nerf.main.eval`

 ### 5.4.
 Rendering
 Follow the below instructions to launch a rendering run:

 1. Follow the procedure mentioned in the common steps section (section 5.1).
 2. Modify the parameters in the configuration file `nerf/params/config.yaml` as per your requirements.
-3. Run the training script by running the command `python -m nerf.main.render`
+3. Run the rendering script by running the command `python -m nerf.main.render`

 ### 5.5.
 Visualization
 Follow the below instructions to visualize the ground truth poses and the inference poses in the scene:

 1. Follow the procedure mentioned in the common steps section (section 5.1).
 2. Modify the parameters in the configuration file `nerf/params/config.yaml` as per your requirements.
-3. Run the training script by running the command `python -m nerf.main.viz_scene`
+3. Run the scene visualization script by running the command `python -m nerf.main.viz_scene`

 ## 6. References
 I primarily used the official implementation ([bmild/nerf](https://github.com/bmild/nerf)) as a reference.
 Occasionally, I also referred to some other implementations ([yenchenlin/nerf-pytorch](https://github.com/yenchenlin/nerf-pytorch), [kwea123/nerf_pl](https://github.com/kwea123/nerf_pl), [google-research/jaxnerf](https://github.com/google-research/google-research/tree/master/jaxnerf), [krrish94/nerf-pytorch](https://github.com/krrish94/nerf-pytorch)) to get insights about certain details.